 - (a) The Guild and Employers will endeavor promptly to arrive at an agreement for separate rates and provisions for producing industrial, religious, educational, documentary, government films and television and theatrical commercials.
 The parties will also negotiate with respect to the production on motion picture film of certain types of programming which include, but are not limited to, sports, game, panel or similar programs.
-The parties agree to commence negotiations at any time hereunder, on any one or more of these subjects, not later than sixty (60) days after written request. - (b) With respect to production by the Employer of entertainment programs primarily for the basic cable market which are not covered under Article 23 of this Agreement, the following provisions shall apply: - (1) With respect to hiring after July 1, 2008, and pending agreement on other conditions pursuant to subparagraph (3) below, the employment of any person to perform duties (which, if performed by that person for free television, would be covered by the BA) for a dramatic program one (1) hour or longer produced in the United
+The parties agree to commence negotiations at any time hereunder, on any one or more of these subjects, not later than sixty (60) days after written request. - (b) With respect to production by the Employer of entertainment programs primarily for the basic cable market which are not covered under Article 23 of this Agreement, the following provisions shall apply: - With respect to hiring after July 1, 2020, and pending agreement on other conditions pursuant to subparagraph (3) below, the employment of any person to perform duties (which, if performed by that person for free television, would be covered by the BA) for a dramatic program thirty (30) minutes or longer produced in the

-States under a budget less than: (i) \$893,904 for a one (1) hour program; (ii) \$2,383,744 for a program longer than one (1) hour but not longer than two (2) hours; and (iii) for a program longer than two (2) hours, \$2,383,744 for the first two (2) hours plus \$1,191,872 for each additional hour or portion thereof, shall be subject only to the Guild Shop provisions and the provisions of Article 12, relating to the Pension and Health and Welfare Plans, of this BA.
+United States under a budget less than: (i) \$550,000 for a thirty (30) minute program; (ii) \$1,000,000 for a one (1) hour series in existence as of July 1, 2014 and \$1,200,000 for all other one (1) hour programs; (iii) \$2,750,000 for a program longer than one (1) hour but not longer than two (2) hours; and (iv) for a program longer than two (2) hours, \$2,750,000 for the first two (2) hours plus \$1,375,000 for each additional hour or portion thereof, shall be subject only to Article 2 (Disputes), the Guild Shop provisions and the provisions of Article 12, relating to the Pension and Health Plans, subparagraph 14-114(d), and Paragraph 17-118 of this BA.
 The Guild agrees to make appropriate accommodations in its initiation fees in recognition of the economics of basic cable programming.
 In addition, Employer shall advise the Guild of the employment of any Director, Assistant Director or Unit Production Manager, by supplying a copy of a deal memo or, if none exists, a start slip or equivalent documentation.
 Employer shall notify the Guild of its intention to produce such a program at least thirty (30) days prior to commencement of production.

-(2)With respect to hiring after July 1, 2008, and pending agreement on other conditions pursuant to subparagraph (3) below, the employment of any person to perform duties (which, if performed by that person for free television, would be covered by the BA) for a program covered by this subparagraph (b) (other than one covered by subparagraph (b)(1) above), produced within the metropolitan areas of Los Angeles or New York, or any such person hired within such areas and sent therefrom to another location to perform such duties on such a program, shall be subject only to the Guild Shop provisions and the provisions of Article 12, relating to the Pension and Health and Welfare Plans, of this BA.
+(2)With respect to hiring after July 1, 2020, and pending agreement on other conditions pursuant to subparagraph (3) below, the employment of any person to perform duties (which, if performed by that person for free television, would be covered by the BA) for a program covered by this subparagraph (b) (other than one covered by subparagraph (b)(1) above), produced within the metropolitan areas of Los Angeles or New York, or any such person hired within such areas and sent therefrom to another location to perform such duties on such a program, shall be subject only to Article 2 (Disputes), the Guild Shop provisions and the provisions of Article 12, relating to the Pension and Health Plans, subparagraph 14-114(d), and Paragraph 17-118 of this BA.
 The Guild agrees to make appropriate accommodations in its initiation fees in recognition of the economics of basic cable programming.
+In addition,

-In addition, Employer shall advise the Guild of the employment of any Director, Assistant Director or Unit Production Manager, by supplying a copy of a deal memo or, if none exists, a start slip or equivalent documentation.
+Employer shall advise the Guild of the employment of any Director, Assistant Director or Unit Production Manager, by supplying a copy of a deal memo or, if none exists, a start slip or equivalent documentation.
 Employer shall notify the Guild of its intention to produce such a program at least thirty (30) days prior to commencement of production.